 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-The good news is there are several resources — online, in your community, and through a primary care doctor — that can help point you in the right direction.
+There are several resources — online, in your community, and through a primary care doctor — that can help point you in the right direction.

 Some psychiatrists specialize only in managing medication, while others offer comprehensive services that include: